 Skip to main content

-According to The Glossary of Education Reform, “Competency-based learning refers to systems of instruction, assessment, grading, and academic reporting that are based on students demonstrating that they have learned the knowledge and skills they are expected to learn as they progress though their education.”
+According to The Glossary of Education Reform, “Competency-based learning refers to systems of instruction, assessment, grading, and academic reporting that are based on students demonstrating that they have learned the knowledge and skills they are expected to learn as they progress through their education.”
 But what does that actually mean?
-The answer may be complicated: The Glossary of Education Reform goes on to say, “… there is no single model or universally used approach.”
+The answer may be complex, as The Glossary of Education Reform goes on to say that “there is no single model or universally used approach.”

 Seat-Time vs. Mastery

-Competency-based education, in short, focuses on mastery of content, not on how long it takes to learn it.
-For example, a student may master a subject in one month during a four-month semester; whereas another student may not master the subject by the end of the semester.
+Competency-based education, in short, focuses on mastery of content, not on how long it takes to learn that content — what’s referred to as “seat-time.”
+For example, a student may master a subject in one month during a four-month semester, whereas another student may not master the subject by the end of the semester.
 Competency-based programs may seem ideal for working nurses enrolled in online college courses.
-These students can truly work at their own pace, taking less time and spending less money to earn their degrees.
+These students can work at their own pace, taking less time and spending less money to earn their degrees.

 Shifting the Role of Instructors

-Students who earn their credentials from schools that lack accreditation also run into problems after graduation.
+Students who earn credentials from schools that lack accreditation also experience challenges after graduation.
 Many hospitals and other employers won’t hire nurses with degrees from unaccredited schools, no matter how great the candidate.
-Many graduate schools will not accept students without a degree from an accredited program, so if those students want to gain advanced degrees (and advanced jobs with higher pay) they may not be able to — unless they’re willing to repeat classes they’ve already taken.
+Further, most graduate schools will not accept students without a degree from an accredited program, so those students may not be able to earn advanced degrees unless they’re willing to repeat classes — or degrees — through an accredited institution.

-ADN- and diploma-prepared registered nurses who choose to enroll in UTA’s accredited RN to BSN program can be confident that their BSN degree will enable them to secure the jobs they want and allow them to continue their education.
-UTA’s baccalaureate degree in nursing is accredited by the Commission on Collegiate Nursing Education, as are its master’s degrees in nursing, doctor of nursing practice, and post-graduate APRN certificate.
+ADN- and diploma-prepared RNs who enroll in UTA’s fully online RN to BSN program can be confident that their BSN degree will help them secure the jobs they want and support their continued education.
+UTA’s baccalaureate degree in nursing program is accredited by the Commission on Collegiate Nursing Education, as are its master’s degrees in nursing, doctor of nursing practice and post-graduate APRN certificates.

 Related Articles